prayagjasani/flashcard/README.md

 ## Deploy options

 ### Railway
-- Link repo and set Start Command: `uvicorn app:app --host 0.0.0.0 --port $PORT`.
+Quick deploy from GitHub:

+- Click `New Project` → `Deploy from GitHub repo`.
+- Select this repo: `prayagjasani/flashcard` and choose `Deploy Now`.
+- The included `railway.json` sets the start command and health check.

+Optional persistence:

-- Add a Volume for persistence and mount to `/app/audio` and `/app/csv` or `/data`.
+- Add a Volume in the service settings and mount to `/app/audio` and `/app/csv` (or `/data`).
+- These directories store generated MP3s and deck CSVs across deployments.

+Notes:

+- The Dockerfile now honors `$PORT` automatically (`${PORT:-8000}` fallback).
+- Health check path is `/` so Railway marks deploys healthy when the index loads.

 ### Render
 - Web Service: Build `pip install -r requirements.txt`.